ydmw74/sepa-xml-converter/README.md

 # SEPA XML Converter

 ## Overview
-The SEPA XML Converter is a tool designed to convert Excel files into SEPA XML format.
+The SEPA XML Converter is a web-based tool designed to convert Excel files into SEPA XML format.
 This application is particularly useful for financial institutions and businesses that need to process SEPA payments efficiently.
+The app features a user-friendly web interface for easy interaction.
+The tool reads an Excel file containing payment details, validates the data, and generates a SEPA XML file for payment processing.

 ## Features
 - **Excel to SEPA XML Conversion**: Convert Excel files containing payment details into SEPA XML format.